 Minimise usage because it is dormant.
 If you plant a lawn during winter it’s usually for cosmetic purposes only.
 Because it’s dormant, it won’t do much growing or establishing so try to stay off it.
 Keep in mind that if it gets damaged or worn, it won’t repair itself till spring.

 If it doesn’t rain, you’ll need to regularly water it – right through winter.
-Just because its winter it would be easy to think that you don’t need to water your new lawn.
-Remember that the lawn is dormant and won’t be sending any roots into your top soil till spring.
+Just because it's winter it would be easy to think that you don’t need to water your new lawn.
+Remember that because it's dormant, it won’t be sending any roots into your topsoil till spring.
 This means that it can still dry out reasonably quickly.
 It’s not a big deal because it will usually rain enough to keep the lawn happy but it’s something to keep your eye on just in case there is a dry spell.

 What to expect.
 The reality is that your lawn is going to sit there (quite happily) all winter doing nothing in the establishment department.
-You’ll still see the join lines all winter and you’ll have very little root activity meaning the turf sod won’t root in till spring.
-Don’t be surprised or concerned by this.
+You’ll still see the join lines all winter and you’ll have very little root activity but don’t be surprised or concerned by this.

 The exception….
-The exception to this rule is laying lawn in frosty hills areas during winter.
-This is something that I would avoid due to the extreme cold nature of those areas.
+The exception to this rule is that I would avoid laying turf in frosty areas or in and around the Adelaide hills during winter due to the extreme cold nature of those areas.